In this 4-minute read:

 - Issues to be aware of

-Slowly but surely, more states are starting to initiate their plans to reopen businesses after the coronavirus pandemic.
-In several states, retail shops will be included in the first round of businesses allowed to reopen.
+Slowly but surely, more states are starting to initiate their plans to reopen (or re-reopen) businesses after the coronavirus pandemic.
+In several states, retail shops are included in the first round of businesses allowed to reopen.

 Be sure to follow your state’s guidelines for reopening your store and pay attention to the requirements and timing that may be unique to your specific city.